Mark Gottfried: Alabama

 Gottfried was hired by the University of Alabama on March 25, 1998.
 He led the Tide to the SEC regular season championship in the 2001–02 season, their first regular-season title in 15 years.
 The following year, his team became the first in Crimson Tide history to be ranked No. 1 in the AP poll.
 The team held the ranking for two weeks before losing 51–49 to Utah shortly before conference play.
 During the end of the following season, his team upset top-ranked and top-seeded Stanford in the second round of the NCAA tournament.
 The squad then defeated reigning national champion Syracuse to advance to the Elite Eight, achieving another program first.
 The Tide ultimately lost to eventual national champion UConn.
 For his efforts, Gottfried was named SEC coach of the year by the AP and his fellow coaches.
 The next season, Alabama entered the NCAA tournament as a fifth seed before suffering a first-round loss to UW–Milwaukee.

-After that, his tenure at Alabama was marked by key player injuries and disappointment.
+Although it was not apparent at the time, Gottfried's tenure created after the 2004-05 season.
+Subsequent years were marked by key player injuries and disappointment.
 Alabama posted back-to-back losing seasons in the SEC in 2006–07 and 2007–08.
 The 2007–08 season marked the first time in nine years (only the second time under Gottfried) that Alabama did not reach either the NIT or NCAA post-season tournament, although the Tide did receive an invitation to the first annual College Basketball Invitational, which it did not accept.
 On January 26, 2009, after the controversial departure of player Ronald Steele and an underperforming season at that point, Gottfried met with Alabama Athletics Director Mal Moore and resigned mid-season.